georgedoescode/VBCanvas/readme.md

 | `scaleMode`       | `String`             | `fit`                     | VBCanvas's version of `preserveAspectRatio`.
 Accepts `fit` or `fill`. `fit` is equal to SVG's`xMidYMid meet`. `fill` is equal to SVG's`xMidYMid slice`. |
 | `resolution`      | `Number`             | `window.devicePixelRatio` | Pixel density of the `<canvas>`                                                                                                                         |
 | `static`          | `Boolean`            | `false`                   | Retains canvas drawing on resize, without the need of an animation loop.                                                                                |

+## PRs always welcome!

+This library is still in development, so you may find some small bugs.
+If you do, please open an issue or PR!